janaagaard75/FilmFilter/scraper/README.md

 * Install Python using Homebrew `brew install python` to get a version of pip that works.
 * If Xcode has not been run before, it might be necessary to start up Xcode, since this installs some additional tools.
 * Run `xcode-select --install`.
-I think this adds some command line features to OS X.
+I think this adds some command line features to macOS.

 Finally run: